Summary of Significant Accounting Policies and Basis of Presentation

 The Company considers all highly liquid investments with an original maturity of three months or less when purchased to be cash equivalents.
 As of July 31, 2017 and October 31, 2016, the Company had approximately $8.3 million and $106.7 million, respectively, in cash equivalents.

 The Company maintains its cash in bank deposit accounts (checking) that at times exceed federally insured limits.
 Approximately $13.7 million is subject to credit risk at July 31, 2017.
 However, these cash balances are maintained at creditworthy financial institutions.
 The Company has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk.

 Fair Value of Financial Instruments

-The carrying amounts of financial instruments, including cash and accounts payable approximated fair value as of the balance sheet date presented, because of the relatively short maturity dates on these instruments.
+The carrying amounts of financial instruments, including cash, accounts payable and accrued expenses approximated fair value as of the balance sheet date presented, because of the relatively short maturity dates on these instruments.
 The carrying amounts of the financing arrangements issued approximate fair value as of the balance sheet date presented, because interest rates on these instruments approximate market interest rates after consideration of stated interest rates, anti-dilution protection and associated warrants.

 Net Loss per Share